Jamileh Alamolhoda: Personal life

 Alamolhoda is the eldest daughter of Ahmad Alamolhoda, the Friday prayer leader in Mashhad and a member of the Assembly of Experts.
-In 1983 at the age of 18, she married Ebrahim Raisi.
+In 1983, at the age of 18, she married Ebrahim Raisi.
 The couple had two daughters, one of whom has a PhD in sociology from the University of Tehran and the other a BSc in physics from Sharif University of Technology.

-National University of Modern Languages in Islamabad, Pakistan, conferred an honorary doctorate on Jamileh Alamolhoda, the spouse of the President of Iran, during her visit on April 22, 2024.
+National University of Modern Languages in Islamabad, Pakistan, conferred an honorary doctorate on Jamileh Alamolhoda during her visit on 22 April 2024.